ccliver/udacity-devops-project-2/README.md

-# udacity-devops-project-2
-Project 2 for the Udacity Cloud DevOps Engineer Nanodegree
+# Project 2 for the [Udacity DevOps Engineer Nanodegree](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991) - Deploy a High-Availability Web App Using CloudFormation